Semperverus/Sweepcord/README.md

 # Sweepcord
-Sweepcord is a daemon written in Python that allows you to automatically delete messages older than a set time period.
+Sweepcord is a daemon written in Python that allows you to automatically delete Discord messages older than a set time period.
 It runs invisibly on your computer and tidies up behind you as you chat.

 ⚠️ THIS PROJECT IS CURRENTLY A WORK IN PROGRESS ⚠️